NY Spousal Support Agreements

 Any award for spousal maintenance terminates upon the death of either party or the remarriage of the dependent spouse.

-How is Post-Divorce Spousal Support Determined?
+How is Post-Divorce Spousal Support Determined in New York?

 The amount of spousal support that one spouse may owe to another is determined as a percentage of their income.
 Courts do not use a fixed formula to determine how much support is appropriate, but do take some of the following criteria into account: